SamSherrill/games-comparison/README.md

 ## Development Plan / Tasks To Do:

+### To Do During Next Pairing Session:

+- 8/18/2020 found possible bug: First time we searched MrMuscles3000 since changing models & doing force:true.
+For the first time in a really long time, we ended up getting this console.log("Could not load user information") from line 38 of other-controller.js.
+We aren't sure why.
+His games list may have still be used to compare games with the other 3 users.
+- FOLLOW UP on the previous comment.
+Same error happened in the same way when we searched ichinyan for the first time since clearing the DB.

+- ***Look at Brian Freeman's email to Sam which had advice for speed performance improvements.***
+- Should we write some tests to make sure functionality continues to work, without us having to manually test?
+I got thinking about this a lot from what we discussed during the Software Crafters meetings Thursday evening.
+- Discuss Sequelize ".sync({ alter: true })" from [https://sequelize.org/master/manual/model-basics.html#:~:text=Models%20are%20the%20essence%20of,(and%20their%20data%20types)]

 ### Core programming tasks:

 1) DONE Get the compare user button to dispaly a table of games for one user